Public opinion of same-sex marriage in the United States

+A 2023 New York Times/Siena poll found that 70% of Americans support same-sex marriage and 22% oppose it.
+Younger generations report higher approval; in the 2022 General Social Survey, almost 80% of 18–34 year olds either agreed or strongly agreed that same-sex couples should have the right to marry.
 Garretson (2018) writes: "The transformation of America's response to homosexuality has been — and continues to be — one of the most rapid and sustained shifts in mass attitudes since the start of public polling."